 Last names beginning Advisor

-A-F Dr. Emily Weigel
+A-Dh Dr. Emily Weigel

+Di-lz Dr. Onur Birol

-G-L Dr. Chrissy Spencer
+Ja-Md Dr. Chrissy Spencer

-M-R Dr. Mirjana Brockett
+Me-Sb Dr. Mirjana Brockett

-S-Z Dr. Shana Kerr
+Sc-Z Dr. Shana Kerr

+Physiology minor Dr. Adam Decker

 Your advisor is here to help you whenever you seek advice and to provide guidance about Georgia Tech regulations, undergraduate programs, and career opportunities.
 You are strongly urged to consult your advisor to plan and execute your program of study, to discuss career options, and to design an optimal map for achieving your goals.
-We recommend you schedule a meeting with your advisors using the web-based appointment scheduling system at gatech.gradesfirst.com, but may directly email your regular advisor if no appointments are available with the scheduling system.
+We recommend you schedule a meeting with your advisors using the web-based appointment scheduling system at qatech.gradesfirst.com, but may directly email your regular advisor if no appointments are available with the scheduling system.